Liquid Death: History

 In February 2020, the brand expanded into Whole Foods Market in the United States, where according to Eater it became "the fastest-selling water brand on its shelves".
 In August 2020, the brand expanded into two hundred 7-Eleven stores in the Los Angeles and San Diego markets as part of a trial run.
 In May 2021, the company raised an additional $15 million in a Series C funding round completed with Live Nation, who said they would sell the drink exclusively in their events and venues for a period of time.
 As of December 2021, the drink began selling in large supermarket chains such as Publix and Sprouts stores.
 In January 2022, the company raised $75 million in Series C funding.
 The company received a $525 million valuation at the time.

 Cessario stated that the company's revenue rose to $45 million in 2021, with revenue projected at $130 million for 2022.
 (Note: Projection made in October 2022) In October 2022, the company raised a round led by Science for $70 million at a $700 million valuation, though according to Dan Primack of Axios, the valuation could be viewed "skeptically" as it was an insider-led round.

 In March 2024, the company raised $67 million in funding and received a $1.4 billion valuation.
 Liquid Death also reported $263 million in retail sales for 2023.

 Promotions

 In May 2020, the company released Greatest Hates, an album of death metal music created with lyrics from hate comments the company received online; a second album of hate comments, described as "punk rock", was released in November.
 In February 2022, during Super Bowl LVI, the company released an advertisement featuring children enjoying the beverage with Judas Priest's song "Breaking the Law".
 Parodying advertisements for alcoholic beverages, the advertisement ends with the tagline "Don't be scared, it's just water".

+Liquid Death was mentioned in the 2025 adaptation of The Running Man, where it is an in-universe sponsor for the show.

+Steve-O from the TV and movie series Jackass promotes Liquid Death on his YouTube videos as of May 2026.